-Step 3: Start your research about programmes, the application process and admission requirements.
+Step 3: Research programmes, the application process, and admission requirements

-School finder search tools are very efficient to identify an initial list of schools; check school profiles (standardised for easy comparison); request programme brochures for more details; join online school presentations; contact the admission officers with your specific questions; talk to current and former students in forums and social networks; read specialised blogs.
+School finder search tools are very efficient in identifying an initial list of schools; check school profiles (standardised for easy comparison); request programme brochures for more details; join online school presentations; contact the admission officers with your specific questions; talk to current and former students in forums and social networks; read specialised blogs.

 Step 4: Meet schools

-Take every opportunity to meet a school representative in person.
-You will get a feel of the school, answers to specific questions and personal advice from an insider.
-A school representative will give you valuable feedback on your profile, your match to the school and whether the school provides what you expect.
+Take every opportunity to meet school representatives in person.
+You will get a feel of the school, answers to specific questions, and personal advice from an insider.
+The school representative will give you valuable feedback on your profile, your match to the school, and whether the school provides what you expect.
 Prepare yourself and ask all your questions.

 Your test scores are important for the final selection of the best-matching schools.
 Get to know the tests in advance through samples and simulations and attend presentations and webinars.